rosafilgueira/Spark_EDDIE_TextMining/README.md

   		qsub sparkcluster_and_driver.sh

-Note: In this option we have already configured the driver to submit a Spark text-mining query to the Spark Cluster ( ./spark-query.sh).
-If you want to change the query or submit another application ( e.g. spark-Pi.sh), you just need to modify/replace this spark-query.sh script.
+Note: In this option we have already configured the driver to submit a Spark text-mining query to the Spark Cluster using  the **spark-textming.sh** script.
+If you want to change the query or submit another application ( e.g. spark-Pi.sh), you just need to modify/replace this script.

 * Option 2:PBS-job starts the master, workers and registering all workers against master.
 For submitting Spark Applications/Queries to the Spark Cluster we need to do it via: a) another PBS-job ; b) interactive session.